 People who see a skittish cat darting under a deck automatically assume that the cat is "feral," when in fact the cat could be a tame housecat born with a fearful temperament and has been shy since it was a kitten.
 Some people who find a stray dog who does not have a collar automatically assume it is "homeless" and therefore immediately work to place the dog rather than attempt to find the dog's owner.
 In addition, the first place the caregiver of a lost dog will search for his or her dog - the local shelter - is typically the last place that someone who finds a loose dog will take it, for fear the animal will be killed.

-Now that you know about the human and animal behaviors that inhibit lost pet recoveries, here are some tips and techniques you can pass along to caregivers to increase the chances they'll find their lost dog or cat.
+Now that you know about the human and animal behaviors that inhibit lost pet recoveries, here are the steps and techniques you can use to increase the chances that you will find your lost companion animal.

 One of the biggest mistakes related to advising pet caregivers how to search for a lost pet is to provide "one type fits all" lost pet recovery advice.